 Pakistanis Suffer After Devastating Floods

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 This is MORNING EDITION from NPR News.
 I'm Renee Montagne.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 As if Pakistan didn't have enough trouble, much of the country has gone underwater in recent days.
 Monsoon rains have swept much of Pakistan, especially the war-torn northwest.
 The seasonal rains are a regular event, but rarely so severe.
 Army and navy rescue teams have evacuated more than 20,000 people, and we're told that many more need help.
 NPR's Julie McCarthy reports on storms that have killed, at a minimum, hundreds of people.

-Unidentified Man: (Foreign language spoken)
+JULIE MCCARTHY: Unidentified Man: (Foreign language spoken)

-By the hundreds, men, women and children were swept away or crushed under collapsing bridges and mud homes that were no match for the fury of the raging rivers crisscrossing the region.
+MCCARTHY: By the hundreds, men, women and children were swept away or crushed under collapsing bridges and mud homes that were no match for the fury of the raging rivers crisscrossing the region.

-We've been setting up health camps all over the country because health is another issue that is going to be very, very difficult to handle once the water starts to recede.
+MUHAMMAD ATEEB SIDDIQUI: We've been setting up health camps all over the country because health is another issue that is going to be very, very difficult to handle once the water starts to recede.

-Julie McCarthy, NPR News, Islamabad.
+MCCARTHY: Julie McCarthy, NPR News, Islamabad.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.